Staff Reporter

 [Stay on top of transportation news: Get TTNews in your inbox.]

-Volvo Group profits fell 28.5% in the third quarter of 2024 as a downturn in demand for trucks in both Europe and North America crimped revenues and margins.
+Volvo Group profit fell 28.5% in the third quarter of 2024 as a downturn in demand for trucks in both Europe and North America crimped revenue and margin.

-Volvo also announced the acquisition of a cab supplier for its Mack Trucks brand, a move made to address supply chain delays, it said.
+Volvo also announced the acquisition of a cab supplier for its Mack Trucks brand, a move made to address supply chain delays.

 The Swedish company reported a Q3 profit of $956.6 million, or 47 cents per diluted share, compared with $1.34 billion, or 66 cents, in the year-ago period.
 Volvo reports all earnings in Swedish kronor, and all conversions were correct as of Oct.
 18. Gothenburg-based Volvo posted revenue of $11.1 billion in Q3, down 12% from $12.6 billion in the year-ago period.